 The Queen and Meghan’s family are the only confirmed guests at the moment.
-I wonder if The Duchess of Cambridge will be attending after just having given birth to a new baby.
-The royal couple has also confirmed they will be welcoming 2,640 members of the public to join them in celebrating their marriage.
+We wonder if The Duchess of Cambridge will be attending after just having given birth to a new baby.
+As well as their 600 guests, the royal couple has also confirmed they will be welcoming 2,640 members of the public to join them in celebrating their marriage.
 1,200 of those will be young people who have served their communities, 200 from charities and organisations Harry and Meghan have a close association with and 100 of the pupils from local schools.
 The rest of the 2640 public member will be made up of Windsor Castle and Royal household members – who’s going to be the lucky ones?

 Mel B has confirmed she and the other 4 Spice Girls will be attending the wedding, after accidentally dropping the news after appearing on US talk show, The Real.
 This has sparked rumours that the girl band maybe reuniting and even performing on the night! #Dreamsdocometrue

 The Royal Florist has been revealed!
 Floral genius Philippa Craddock will be creating the couples flowers and plants using naturally seasonal flowers in bloom in May.